Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Experimental Evaluation

-\paragraph{Experimental Setup} We benchmark our adaptive shielding approach only against RL agents this time, as symbolic controllers here are severely suboptimal, given our specification does not encode any environment behaviour that corresponds to reward.
-Thus, for baselines we train a PPO \cite{schulman2017proximal} agent (from pixel observations), first without shielding, and with the following shields wrapped around the environment: \begin{itemize} \item \textbf{Naive shield:} a naive static shield that only takes into account the current oxygen levels for ensuring correctness of \textbf{guarantee1}, i.e., implements a sub-optimal winning region. \item \textbf{Static shield:} takes into account both oxygen and depth for ensuring correctness of \textbf{guarantee1}, implementing the full winning region $\mathcal{W}$ of the initial specification. \item \textbf{Repaired shield:} pre-emptively accounts for the greater oxygen depletion rate, implementing the full winning region $\mathcal{W}'$ of the repaired specification $\langle \mathcal{A}', \mathcal{G}\rangle$. \item \textbf{Adaptive shield (ours):} monitors for violations of \textbf{assumption1}, only switching to the repaired shield after a quicker oxygen depletion rate is observed. \end{itemize} We use the \textit{stable-baselines3} \cite{stable-baselines3} implementation of PPO with identical hyperparameters (see Appendix \ref{sec:hyperparameters}) across all runs.
-Again each shield is used during both training in the expected environment (oxygen depletion rate of 1) and evaluation in the unexpected environment (violation of \textbf{assumption1}).
-Each run is capped at 10M timesteps with the final evaluation over $20$ episodes. \paragraph{Results and Discussion} We use the same evaluation metrics as before: \emph{training reward}, \emph{training success}, \emph{evaluation reward}, \emph{evaluation success}, \emph{evaluation overrides}.
+\textbf{Results and Discussion.} We use the same evaluation metrics as before: \emph{training reward}, \emph{training success}, \emph{evaluation reward}, \emph{evaluation success}, \emph{evaluation overrides}.
 All metrics in Table \ref{tab:seaquest-results} are reported over 5 random seeds with standard error (SE).
 In the (expected) training environment all of the different shields are able to successfully enforce \textbf{guarantee1} (never run out of oxygen), whereas, the unshielded PPO baseline fails $>80\%$ of the time.
 The shielded agents also obtain better training reward across the board, likely because the goal of maximizing reward and not running out of oxygen are reasonably well aligned, with the shield acting as a useful inductive bias.
 In the (unexpected) evaluation environment the outlook changes, both the \textbf{Naive} and \textbf{Static} shield fail to enforce \textbf{guarantee1}.
 The \textbf{Naive} shield, possesses a smaller winning region and triggers overrides more frequently; yet despite these interventions, it maintains \textbf{guarantee1} in only about 1\% of evaluation episodes.
 The \textbf{Static} shield, fails in all evaluation episodes, likely because it is more permissive and induces fewer overrides.
 This highlights that greater conservatism at design time has the potential to improve the outlook (even ever so slightly) when environment assumptions break, but without formal adaptation or repair, even these shields inevitably fail once the real dynamics drift beyond their modelled assumptions.